 If you’re concerned about the security of your home Wi-Fi network—and all the personal data on it—then you need to make sure access to your wireless network is locked down.
 Network security can feel intimidating if you’re not a technophile, but it’s easier to secure your internet connection than you might think.

 Network security keeps unauthorized users and hackers from accessing your Wi-Fi network and the devices that use it.
-There are a number of common sense practices that will help you secure your network, and a few extras that can ramp up your security level to top-secret.
+There are a number of common-sense practices that will help you have a secure network connection, and a few extras that can ramp up your security level to top-secret.

 How to Secure Wi-Fi: Common Sense Practices for Every Home Network

-Below are some of the easiest ways to secure your internet connection.
+Below are some of the easiest ways to get a secure connection for your Wi-Fi network.
 These steps don’t require any special technical knowledge or extra purchases beyond a wireless router.

 All wireless routers come with a generic username, and many also include a generic password.
 When you set up the router for the first time, you’ll need to use this generic admin information, but after it’s up and running you should change both.
 The generic usernames and passwords that come with routers are public record, which makes a hacker’s job easy—especially if you skip changing the router’s factory settings.